 - 1. Loosen draw screw at collar and slide collar toward flanged end of tube.
-Do not remove collar from tube. - Slide unflanged end of tube into the upstream piece of pipe.
-Pull flanged end of tube to the downstream piece of pipe and make joint as outlined under PIPE AND FITTING ASSEMBLY on Page 4. - Apply a thin coat of sealant, about 1" (25) wide at the plain end of the pipe where the tube slides into mating pipe section.
-Press sealant into any gap between the tube of the mating pipe section.
-Apply sealant to flange of mating pipe (See FIG. 24). - 4.
+Do not remove collar from tube. - 2.
+Slide unflanged end of tube into the upstream piece of pipe.
+Pull flanged end of tube to the downstream piece of pipe and make up joint as outlined under JOINT ASSEMBLY on Page 4. - 3.
+Apply a thin coat of sealant, about 1" (25) wide at the plain end of the pipe where tube slides into mating pipe section.
+Press sealant into any gap between the tube and the mating pipe section.
+Apply sealant to flange of mating pipe (See FIG. 23). - 4.
 Slide collar into position against flange of mating pipe.
-Fill flange band with sealant and install flange band. - Tighten bolts on clamp collar to complete installation.
-(For a more positive seal, apply sealant to clamp collar slot and flared end of collar prior to tightening bolts.) - 6.
-Wrap two half jackets around joint with bead at the downstream end and punched edge, overlapping the plain edge by approximately 3/4" (19).
+Fill flange band with sealant and install flange band. - 5.
+Tighten bolts on clamp collar to complete installation.
+(For more positive seal, apply sealant to clamp collar slot and flared end of collar prior to tightening bolts). - 6.
+For IPIC, cut insulation to desired length and wrap inner pipe ensuring that it is covered completely before attaching half jackets. - 7.
+Wrap two half jackets around joint with bead at the downstream end and punched edge that overlapping the plain edge by approximately 3/4".
 Note: For horizontal installations, the seams must be located at the top and bottom of the pipe.
 Coat unpunched edge of casing with P077 sealant to waterproof the casing.
 Install self-drilling screws (supplied with jacket) at punched holed through both layers at overlap.
-Exercise care that the half jacket edges do not align with draw screws on flange bands, and that no screws are installed in portion of jacket which is over casing of adjacent pieces of pipe (See FIG. 25).
-The screws shipped with the variable length are the correct length to avoid penetrating the inner wall (flue) of the pipe.
+Exercise care that half jacket edges do not align with draw screws on flange bands, and that no screws are installed in portion of jacket which is over casing of adjacent pieces of pipe (See FIG. 24).
+The screws shipped with the expansion joint are of the correct length to avoid penetrating the inner wall (flue) of the pipe.